History of the Sámi: Continuation War

-Lapland War (1944–45)
+Lapland War (1944–1945)

 As a result of Finland's peace deal with the Soviets, German troops were required to leave the country.
 The withdrawal of the German Wehrmacht from Northern Finland and far north of Norway meant that all houses, roads and infrastructure were destroyed.
 This meant forced evacuation, destruction, an economic setback and the loss of all visible history.
 The Germans committed many atrocities against the Norwegians and Norwegian Sámi during the Lapland War, including raping hundreds of women, many of whom committed suicide because of the trauma.
-The Finnmark province, the north-eastern municipalities of Troms province and all of the northern areas of Finland were but smoking ruins.
+The Finnmark province, the northeastern municipalities of Troms province and all of the northern areas of Finland were but smoking ruins.
 Eventually Soviet troops fully invaded Sápmi with the assistance of the Norwegian Army in Exile and liberated Finnmark.
-On April 26, 1945, Finnmark was liberated.
+On 26 April 1945, Finnmark was liberated.

 Renewed interest

 News in Sámi on national radio in Norway started in 1946.
 At about the same time, experiments were being done with bilingual teachings of the alphabet in the first and second grade, to ease the learning process.
 However, the presence of a Sámi minority in Norway was largely ignored.
 Education, communication, industrialization, all contributed to integrating Sámi communities into Norwegian society at the point of losing identity.

 The conflicts between Sámi and the Nordic governments continued into the mid 20th century.
 The proposed construction of the hydro power dam in the 1960s and 1970s contained controversial propositions such as putting a village (Máze) and a cemetery under water.

 Only a minor part is today working with reindeer husbandry.
 There are also minor groups working as fishermen, producing Sámi arts and serving tourism.
 Besides having a voting length in the Sámi parliaments (with differing levels of authority and autonomy in various countries) or influence in any Sámi language, the rest are ordinary citizens, adhering to the Scandinavian culture.
 In Sweden, major parts of Norrland (and not only Sámi villages) are also experiencing major emigration to larger towns.

 With the creation of the Republic of Finland in the first half of the 20th century, the Sámi inhabiting this area were no longer under the rule of the Russian Empire, but instead citizens of the newly created state of Finland.
 The Sámi Parliament of Finland was created in 1973.
 One recent issue concerning Sámi rights in Finland is the foresting of traditional Sámi land by state-owned Finnish companies.

-Since 1992, the Sámi have had their own national day; the February 6.
+Since 1992, the Sámi have had their own national day; the 6 February.

-In 1898 and 1907/08 some Sámi emigrated to Alaska and Newfoundland, respectively, due to requests from the American government.
+In 1898 and 1907/1908, some Sámi emigrated to Alaska and Newfoundland, respectively, due to requests from the American government.
 Their mission was to teach reindeer herding to Native Americans.